UfoMc/UfoRestAPI/README.md

 About
 -----
  - I uploaded my own RestAPI.
-If you notice any possible bugs please feel free to contact me via discord (ufo.dev).
+If you notice any possible bugs please feel free to contact me via discord (ufo.dev)
- - you can also contact me on discord if you have any questions about the usage or anything else.
+ - you can also contact me on discord if you have any questions about the usage or anything else

 What is a rest API?
 -
- - a **Rest**full API is a basically an independent application running on your server managing your data.
+ - a **Rest**full API is a basically an independent application running on your server managing your data
- - it functions with building a connection to your database and receiving http requests wich tell them what to do.
+ - it functions with building a connection to your database and receiving http requests wich tell them what to do

 Why should I use a rest API?
 -